Shadowysn/GMOD_SCGG_Fixed/README.md

 Installation:

+-

+To 'Access the Steam Files':

+Right-click on a game, select the 'Properties' tab, then click on the Local Files tab on the window that pops up.
+It does not strictly need to be Garry's Mod.

+Then, click on the 'Browse Local Files' button, and a File Explorer window should pop up.

+-

 Access the Steam Files, go to steamapps/common/GarrysMod/garrysmod, and put the files into the folder.
 Make sure to disable the other Super Gravity Gun addon from the workshop before starting up a map.